atroxaper/p6-LogP6-Blog-Example/README.md

 So far so good.
 Now we remember that we were going to write a web service.
 Let's do this.

-## Implement web service with Cro
+## Implement a web service with Cro

-We will use Cro to write an elementary web service.
-If you did not familiar with Cro then you can write about it on the
+We will use Cro to write a simple web service.
+If you are not familiar with Cro then you can read about it on the
 [official site](http://cro.services).
-For inserting LogP6 into cro service I wrote `Cro::Transformer` which extracts response information and logs it.
+To add LogP6 into a Cro service I wrote a `Cro::Transformer` which extracts the response information and logs it.

 ```perl6
 # prime-calculator.p6